Doubly Stochastic Neighbor Embedding on Spheres: Experiments

 \section{Experiments}

-We developed a web-based software for displaying and navigating the DOSNES results.
+We developed a browser-based software for displaying and navigating the DOSNES results.
+The software and its demos can be found in the project website\footnote{\url{http://yaolubrain.github.io/dosnes/}}.
 In the paper we present the 2D projected views of the spheres.
-Code and demo can be found in

-We compare our proposed method DOSNES with two and three-dimensional t-SNE in Euclidean embedding space \cite{van2008visualizing} to verify the effectiveness of using doubly stochastic similarities and the sphere constraint.
-We used a popular t-SNE implementation\footnote{\url{https://lvdmaaten.github.io/tsne/}} and its default settings.
+We compare our proposed method DOSNES with two- and three-dimensional t-SNE\footnote{\url{https://lvdmaaten.github.io/tsne/}} as well as non-metric MDS\footnote{We used the \texttt{isoMDS()} function in the MASS R package.} in Euclidean embedding space \citep{van2008visualizing} to verify the effectiveness of using doubly stochastic similarities and the sphere constraint.

-The compared methods were tested on three real-world datasets from different domains: \begin{itemize}
+The compared methods were tested on three real-world datasets from different domains:

-\item \texttt{NIPS}\footnote{\url{https://papers.nips.cc/}}: the proceedings of \texttt{NIPS} (1987-2015) which contains 5,993 papers and their associated 6,621 authors.
+1) \texttt{NIPS}\footnote{\url{https://papers.nips.cc/}}: the proceedings of NIPS conferences (1987-2015) which contains 5,993 papers and their associated 6,621 authors.
 We used the largest connected component in the co-author graph with 5,300 papers and 5,422 authors.
-The (unnormalized) similarity matrix is from the co-author graph, i.e. $BB^T$ where $B$ is the author-paper co-occurrence matrix.
+The (non-normalized) similarity matrix is from the co-author graph, i.e. $BB^T$ where $B$ is the author-paper co-occurrence matrix.